 We are an offshore drilling contractor providing worldwide offshore drilling services to the oil and gas industry.
 Our primary business is the ownership and operation of jack-up rigs, tender rigs, semi-submersible rigs and drillships for operations in shallow, mid and deepwater areas, and in benign and harsh environments.
 Through a number of acquisitions of other companies and contracts for newbuildings, we have developed into one of the world's largest international offshore drilling contractors.
-We own and operate a fleet of 59 offshore drilling units, which consist of 13 semi-submersible rigs, nine drillships, 21 jack-up rigs and 16 tender rigs, including 16 units currently under construction, which consists of five drillships, one semi-submersible rig, five jack-up rigs and five tender rigs.
-The delivery schedule for our newbuildings under construction commences during the fourth quarter 2012 and ends in the first quarter 2015, with the majority of deliveries scheduled to be completed in 2013.
-In addition, (i) we operate five tender rigs in association with Varia Perdana and (ii) we provide the construction supervision, project management, and commercial management to all three newbuilding iack-up rigs of AOD.
+We own and operate a fleet of 66 offshore drilling units, which consist of 15 semi-submersible rigs, 11 drillships, 24 jack-up rigs and 16 tender rigs, including 23 units currently under construction, which consists of seven drillships, two semi-submersible rig, nine jack-up rigs and five tender rigs.
+The delivery schedule for our newbuildings under construction commences during the fourth quarter 2012 and ends in the fourth quarter 2015, with the majority of deliveries scheduled to be completed in 2013.
+See Item 5.
+"Operating and Financial Review and Prospects - Fleet Development."
+In addition, (i) we operate five tender rigs in association with Varia Perdana Sdm Bhd, or Varia Perdana, and (ii) we provide the construction supervision, project management, and commercial management to all three newbuilding jack-up rigs of Asia Offshore Drilling Ltd (AOD).
+The first of the newbuildings, AOD I, was completed and delivered in January 2013, and the second in April 2013.